 - Consume enough dietary fiber from grains, veggies, fruits, and fungi.

 - Sufficient, but not excessive personal hygiene that includes oral and skin cleaning, preferably with agents free of antibacterial chemicals.
 For example, for me, adequate sanitation includes brushing my teeth with water only once a day, flossing once a week, and showering 2-3 times a week.

 - Please refer to this link to read about helping infants get their probiotics.

 In general, a healthy person does not need to take any probiotic supplements except for typical probiotic food, such as yogurt, kefir, and other fermented food.
 Probiotic supplements may help you during the following situations:

-- After the recovery from a lasting illness.
+- The recovery from a lasting illness.

-- After giving birth to a child.
+- Giving birth to a child.

 What probiotics should I take?

 The purpose of taking probiotics is usually to restore a diverse microbiota that will support your health.
 Constrained by FDA regulation, current probiotic supplements are mostly made with a limited number of strains of bacteria and are not sufficient to restore the diversity.
 Therefore, I suggest you take multiple different brands alternatively.
 In many situations, a combination of different probiotic food can also be beneficial.
 Most probiotics are for the gut.
 There are no probiotic supplements for the respiratory system.
-The only product that is designed to support airway probiotics is AllerPops.
+The only product that can support airway probiotics is AllerPops.